 American International School - Accra

 American International School was founded in 2006, due to the interest of missionaries and expatriates living in Accra.
 Nestled in the suburb of East Legon, AIS’s student body represents over two dozen different countries.
+Founded by NICS, the school will be transitioning out of the network in June 2019.
+Prospective teachers should apply through the school’s website.
 A ‘family atmosphere’ is the best way to describe the community of AIS with amazing support in and out of the school setting.
 Opportunities exist to reach the affluent expatriate population at the school with the gospel.
 In addition, many area ministries exist to volunteer in reaching the poverty-stricken children in the surrounding areas.

 There are so many historic sites to visit as well as outings for the adventurous.
 The landscape varies from rocky ocean coastlines, tropical rain forests with spectacular mountains and waterfalls, to dusty, dry, desert plains with elephant, buffalo, baboons and a plethora of colorful local birds that descend on the fresh grass after the seasonal rains.